bufferoverflow/verdaccio-gitlab/README.md

 - `auth.gitlab.publish` = `$maintainer`
 - the gitlab user `sample_user` has access to group `group1` as `$maintainer` and `group2` as `$reporter` in gitlab
-- then this user would be able to publish any of the npm packages in verdaccio:
+- then this user would be able to *access* any package
+- *publish* any of the following npm packages in verdaccio:
   - `sample_user`
   - any package under `group1/**`
   - error if the user tries to publish any package under `group2/**`